andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 In 17 CE, Rome annexed Cappadocia and turned it into the province of Cappadocia.

 From then on, it was no longer a kingdom, but it remained a clearly defined region in Roman and Byzantine maps for centuries.
-And after the Romans, it fell into the hands of other smaller kingdoms, until the Ottomans took it to themselves.
+And after the Romans, it fell into the hands of other smaller kingdoms, until the Seljuks and Ottomans took it to themselves.

 ### Where Armenians Fit Into Cappadocia